Eurocode 3 (EN 1993-1-1)

 Class 4 Effective Widths (EN 1993-1-5)

 For Class 4 sections, effective widths are computed per EN 1993-1-5 using the Winter formula.
-Effective area (Aeff), effective section moduli (Weff,y, Weff,z), and centroid shifts (eN,y, eN,z) are computed for I-shapes, channels, RHS, and Tees (axial compression).
+Effective area (Aeff), effective section moduli (Weff,y, Weff,z), and centroid shifts (eN,y, eN,z) are computed for I-shapes, channels, RHS, Tees, and Angles under axial compression.
 The centroid shift generates additional moments (ΔM = N × eN) in the 6.2.9 interaction check.

-Tees are a special case: the standalone Nc,Rd path classifies the stem under uniform compression (kσ = 0.43 outstand) and applies stem-outstand effective-width reduction independently of the load-state classifier.
-The load-state classifier (used for combined N+M) correctly returns Class 1 when the plastic NA sits in the flange and the stem is in tension, so tee bending Wpl is preserved in those cases.
-Angles and CHS still fall back to elastic section modulus (no Class 4 effective widths).
+Tees are a special case for axial: the standalone Nc,Rd path classifies the stem under uniform compression (kσ = 0.43 outstand) and applies stem-outstand effective-width reduction independently of the load-state classifier.
+The load-state classifier (used for combined N+M) correctly returns Class 1 when the plastic NA sits in the flange and the stem is in tension, so tee bending Wplis preserved in those cases.
+Angles use the same per-leg outstand treatment with c = h − t − r; under bending, Tees and Angles revert to elastic Wel (only one leg/half is compressed per principal axis, so Class 4 does not apply).
+CHS Class 4 is not supported (shell buckling per EN 1993-1-6 not implemented).

 Tension (6.2.3)